kevinsea/Insight-Wiki-Stage/Home.md

 Insight.Database is a fast, lightweight, (and dare we say awesome) micro-orm for .NET.

 Insight.Database lets you call your database with almost no code, and makes it easy to send objects to your database and get them back.
+It's available under MS Public License, but we prefer if you use the BuyAFriendABeerAndTellThemAboutInsight License.

 **v3.0 is now in NuGet!
 Now with support for more database servers!
 See the [[Change Log]] for what's new!**